 People 3 - Progress the development of a new leisure centre and cultural hub in Farnborough Amber Decline The project reached the end of RIBA 3 by 28th March as programmed with initial consultation with planning and public events undertaken in March.
 The programme timeline has been adjusted to allow for Willmott Dixon's market testing in line with the Cabinet decision in February.
 The cost review will inform Board and Cabinet decisions regarding affordability before the project moves to the next stage of design development.
 The Council responded to an invitation for support from the Department for Levelling Up, Housing and Communities in January 2024 and a team has been assigned from the Delivery Associates Network to work with the project team to understand issues and look at options to ensure successful delivery.
 Given the Council's current financial position the project team is identifying potential cost saving opportunities and will continue to develop these for consideration over the summer.
-People 4 - Working with partners, encourage more residents to be active and have healthier lifestyles Green No change Whole Systems Approach to obesity funding was extended to end of March 2024, with the fund being spent on a selection of projects to mitigate against obesity in the Borough.
-Live longer Better application in development, with a focused project to reduce sugar and increase activity being delivered in seven primary schools based on deprivation and health data.
-The Health Walks are being well attended.
-People 5 - Support key business sectors and help people to access the opportunities that they offer Green No change The Aerospace Research and Innovation Centre (ARIC) is being used as teaching space for courses relevant to the aerospace and aviation sector.
-Farnborough College of Technology is working with employers to identify their skills needs and offer relevant apprenticeships, work placements and professional development opportunities e.g., courses for aircraft maintenance and composite training.
+People 4 - Working with partners, Green $\stackrel{\longleftarrow}{\hookrightarrow}$ Whole Systems Approach to obesity funding was extended to end of March 2024, with the fund encourage more residents to be active No change being spent on a selection of projects to mitigate and have healthier against obesity in the Borough.
+Live longer Better application in development, with a focused project lifestyles to reduce sugar and increase activity being delivered in seven primary schools based on deprivation and health data.
+The Health Walks are Doonlo F Cunnort Green being well attended.
+People 5 - Support key business sectors Green \leq The Aerospace Research and Innovation Centre (ARIC) is being used as teaching space for and help people to No change courses relevant to the aerospace and aviation access the opportunities that they sector.
+Farnborough College of Technology is working with employers to identify their skills offer needs and offer relevant apprenticeships, work placements and professional development opportunities e.g., courses for aircraft maintenance and composite training.
 The Council is helping to facilitate business connections, and working with Hampshire County Council and other partners on the council's presence at the Farnborough International Airshow in July.
 The Council is involved in a number of projects to support employment and skills including New Directions (a project offering 1-1 employability advice and self-employment guidance for up to 200 young women) and Pioneers of Tomorrow (promoting aerospace careers during the Airshow).
 The Council is also worked with Princes Mead shopping centre to run a Job Fair on 18 April featuring 35 local employers and partners.